Interplay between superconductivity and pseudogap state in bilayer cuprate superconductors

 where $\nu=1,2$, with $\bar{\Delta}^{(1)}_{\rm pg}$ and $\bar{\Delta}^{(2)}_{\rm pg}$ are the corresponding bonding and antibonding components of the effective normal-state pseudogap parameter, respectively.

 In Fig. \ref{fig2}, we plot the bonding (2$\bar{\Delta}^{(1)}_{\rm pg}$) (dotted line) and antibonding (2$\bar{\Delta}^{(2)}_{\rm pg}$) (solid line) components of the effective normal-state pseudogap parameter, and the effective charge carrier pair gap parameter ($2\bar{\Delta}_{\rm hL}$) (dashed line) as a function of doping for $T=0.002J$ with $t/J=2.5$, $t'/t=0.3$, $t_{\perp}/t=0.35$ and $J=110$ meV in comparison with the corresponding experimental data \cite{Hufner08} observed on different families of the cuprate superconductors (inset).
-Obviously, both $\bar{\Delta}^{(1)}_{\rm pg}$ and $\bar{\Delta}^{(2)}_{\rm pg}$ have almost the same magnitude in a given doping concentration, which implies the transverse part of the effective normal-state pseudogap parameter $\bar{\Delta}_{\rm pgT}\approx 0$ and $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$, then in analogy to the single layer case \cite{feng12}, the two-gap feature observed on the bilayer cuprate superconductors \cite{Hufner08} is qualitatively reproduced.
+Obviously, both $\bar{\Delta}^{(1)}_{\rm pg}$ and $\bar{\Delta}^{(2)}_{\rm pg}$ have almost the same magnitude in a given doping concentration, which implies the transverse part of the effective normal-state pseudogap parameter $\bar{\Delta}_{\rm pgT}\approx 0$ and $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$, then the two-gap feature observed on the bilayer cuprate superconductors \cite{Hufner08} is qualitatively reproduced.
 Moreover, the effective normal-state pseudogap parameter $\bar{\Delta}_{\rm pgL}$ is much larger than the effective charge carrier pair gap parameter $\bar{\Delta}_{\rm hL}$ in the underdoped regime, then it smoothly decreases with increasing the doping concentration.
 In particular, both $\bar{\Delta}_{\rm pgL}$ and $\bar{\Delta}_{\rm hL}$ converge to the end of the SC dome.
-The present results also show that the weak charge carrier interaction directly from the {\it interlayer} coherent hopping (\ref{interlayer}) in the kinetic energy by exchanging spin excitations does not provide the contribution to the effective normal-state pseudogap in the particle-hole channel, and then the transverse part of the effective normal-state pseudogap parameter $\bar{\Delta}_{\rm pgT}\approx 0$.
-However, in contrast to this case, the strong charge carrier interaction directly from the {\it intralayer} hopping in the kinetic energy by exchanging spin excitations therefore can induce the normal-state pseudogap in the particle-hole channel \cite{feng12}, and then the normal-state pseudogap is dominated by the corresponding longitudinal part, i.e., $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$.
-This result is also consistent with the experimental results of the bilayer cuprate superconductors \cite{Hufner08}, since only one normal-state pseudogap is observed in the bilayer cuprate superconductors by using different measurement techniques \cite{Hufner08}.
+The present result also shows that the weak charge carrier interaction directly from the {\it interlayer} coherent hopping (\ref{interlayer}) in the kinetic energy by exchanging spin excitations does not provide the contribution to the effective normal-state pseudogap in the particle-hole channel, and then the transverse part of the effective normal-state pseudogap parameter $\bar{\Delta}_{\rm pgT}\approx 0$.
+On the other hand, the strong charge carrier interaction directly from the {\it intralayer} hopping in the kinetic energy by exchanging spin excitations therefore can induce the normal-state pseudogap in the particle-hole channel, and then the normal-state pseudogap is dominated by the corresponding longitudinal part, i.e., $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$, which is also consistent with the experimental results of the bilayer cuprate superconductors \cite{Hufner08}, since only one normal-state pseudogap is observed in the bilayer cuprate superconductors by using different measurement techniques \cite{Hufner08}.
+In combination with the previous result of the single layer case \cite{feng12}, our present study suggests that the single-layer model is sufficient for capturing the two-gap feature in cuprate superconductors.